govhealth/PostpartumTOC/input/pagecontent/index.md

 - [Change Log](change-log.md): Log of FHIR IG changes between versions

 ### Relationships with Other FHIR IGs
-This Implementation Guide builds upon the [US Core FHIR IG 6.1.0](https://hl7.org/fhir/us/core/STU6.1/) when possible to ensure alignment with national interoperability standards and regulatory requirements.
-US Core FHIR IG 6.1.0 defines standardized FHIR profiles for data elements required by the U.S. Core Data for Interoperability (USCDI), which is the foundation for certified health IT exchange under the 21st Century Cures Act.
+This IG builds upon the [US Core FHIR IG 6.1.0](https://hl7.org/fhir/us/core/STU6.1/) when possible to ensure alignment with national interoperability standards and regulatory requirements.
+US Core FHIR IG 6.1.0, which defines standardized FHIR profiles for data elements required by the U.S. Core Data for Interoperability (USCDI), is foundational for Certified Health Information Technology (IT) exchange under the 21st Century Cures Act.

 By leveraging US Core profiles when possible:
-- It ensures that the majority of profiles within this FHIR IG are compatibility with ONC-certified health IT systems; and
+- It ensures that the majority of profiles within this FHIR IG are compatibility with Office of the National Coordinator for Health Information Technology (ONC) -certified health IT systems; and
 - It minimizes the need for custom development by adopting widely implemented FHIR patterns.

 For USCDI+ Maternal Health Postpartum TOC data elements that are not supported by the US Core FHIR IG 6.1.0, the FHIR IG either a) leverages an existing non-US Core FHIR IG or b) specifies new implementation guidance that is unique to this FHIR IG.
 Readers should review the Specifications tab to identify if an USCDI+ Maternal Health Postpartum TOC data element is mapped to either a) US Core FHIR IG 6.1.0 (Bucket 1), b) an existing non-US Core FHIR IG (e.g., International Patient Summary FHIR IG, Birth and Fetal Death FHIR IG, and US Public Health Profiles Library FHIR IG) (Bucket 2), or c) novel implementation guidance (Bucket 3).
 Users should navigate to [Specifications](spec.md) to review data element FHIR mappings.